reCAPTCHA to Arkose Labs Migration Guide

 Get a Private/Public Key Pair

-Arkose Labs authenticates your API requests using a private/public key pair that can be retrieved from the Key Settings page of the Arkose Labs Command Center.
+Arkose Labs authenticates your API requests using a private/public key pair that can be retrieved from the Keys page of the Arkose Labs Command Center.
 As shown below, go to the left menubar's Settings entry, and then to the Keys sub-entry.
 If you do not have access to the Command Center or do not have your private and public keys, contact your Sales Rep or Sales Engineer.

 Update Your Client-Side Code